seungkyu-lee-01/seungkyu-lee-01.github.io/index.markdown

 <p>At SNU's Human-Oriented Language Intelligence Lab, I now study how to make such agents reason and act more intelligently.
 Through my work <strong>In-N-Out</strong>, I build parameter-level API graphs that teach models how tools depend on one another, enabling more structured and efficient tool use.
 In my follow-up work <strong>ThinkBrake</strong>, I design mechanisms that detect and halt redundant reasoning, helping small models act decisively without overthinking.</p>

 <p>Looking forward, I aim to build AI agents that are both <strong>efficient and adaptive</strong>—capable of planning tool calls with minimal reasoning overhead while understanding user intent and preferences in ambiguous contexts.
-By uniting <strong>structured reasoning</strong> with <strong>personalized behavior</strong>, I hope to advance toward AI systems that not only perform <strong>accurately and cost-effectively</strong> but also collaborate naturally with people.</p>
+By uniting <strong>structured reasoning</strong> with <strong>personalized behavior</strong>, I hope to advance toward AI systems that not only perform accurately and cost-effectively but also collaborate naturally with people.</p>

 </div>